-Your cantilever gate post selection and footing size should be adequate respective of the overall size and weight of your gate, however, the taller your gate, the greater the load you are placing on your gate posts.
+Your commercial cantilever gate post selection and footing size should be adequate respective of the overall size and weight of your gate, however, the taller your gate, the greater the load you are placing on your gate posts.
 This is because you are allowing any wind load to have more leverage with taller gate posts.

-Most standard height, 8’ tall or less, cantilever gates use 4” O.D.
+Most standard height, 8’ tall or less, commercial cantilever gates use 4” O.D.
 ASTM 1043 gate posts regardless of the overall length of the gate.
 This is because the majority of the load being placed on the gate posts is not a cantilevered load but a load that is pulling and pushing, stressing the tensile strength of the posts which is in the tens of thousands of pounds.
-Taller gates, 10’ or taller, may use 6-5/8″ O.D. schedule 40 posts to accommodate both the stress on the tensile strength and cantilevered load placed on the gate.
+Taller industrial gates, 10’ or taller, may use 6-5/8″ O.D. schedule 40 posts to accommodate both the stress on the tensile strength and cantilevered load placed on the gate.

 Cantilever Gate Hardware

 Gate hardware for cantilever gates is fairly standard regardless of the length, width and weight of the gate.
 The selection of hardware is more specific if the gate is an enclosed aluminum track gate or a steel tubular gate with external rollers.
 However, when the weight of the gate begins to exceed 2,000 pounds, non-standard, heavy-duty gate hardware should be considered.
 Specifically, the trucks or rollers that support the weight of the gate while causing it to roll freely.
-Your gate designer should appropriately match the gate hardware, trucks, rollers, and guides, to the type, size and weight of the gate.
+Your gate designer should appropriately match the gate hardware, trucks, rollers, and guides, to the type, size and weight of the residential, commercial or industrial gate.